st-ts/behav_dual_lick/README.md

 # MATLAB scripts for dual lick task
 Set of programs to run the experiments with a dual-choice discrimination task with auditory cues.
-Depending on the tone (high or low) a mouse needs to lick left or right water port for a water reward (mice are water-deprived)
+Depending on the tone (high or low) a mouse needs to lick left or right water port for a water reward (mice are water-deprived).
+The tone is 5 beeps of 150 ms pure tone (3 kHz for low and 10 kHz for high conditions) separated by 100 ms silence.

 ## Stages of training:
 1. (A1) Introducing to the rewards from water port.
 Mouse is rewarded with water whenever it licks eaither of the 2 ports.
 A go cue sounds right before the water delivery